BenjaminGohPS/BenjaminGohPS/README.md

 <!-- add more items to the table, and do up a nicer about me page -->

 Greetings!
 My name is Benjamin Goh.
 Join me as I embark on my journey to be a full stack developer!
 Starting with enrolling myself in General Assembly Software Engineer Bootcamp (SEB)!
 Let's connect too!
 [Linkedin](https://github.com/BenjaminGohPS)

 It has been a few weeks of coding, as you can tell from the number of new repository created.
-There are 4 projects due in this course, and I have just completed the 1st project (1/4); created a browser based game.
-It's already launched, so you may give it a try.
+There are 4 projects due in this course, and I have just completed the:-

+- 1st project (1/4); created a browser based game.
+It's already launched, so you may give it a try [here](https://benjamingohps.github.io/benben-adventure/).
 Leave a comment if you had fun, and enjoyed it!
 Thank you!
+- 2nd project (2/4); F1 Driver App.
+Had lots of fun with this!
+Created this for my group of friends to use when we are out chatting and discussing F1 stuff!
+Awaiting to deploy
+- 3rd project (3/4); Wander Go Where.
+A personalise trip planner with budgeting aspect.
+It's in beta stage, and I can't wait to share this with you!

 <details open>
   <summary>My Learning Journey</summary>